skywalkerATX/shasta_bot/README.md

 # Shasta Textbot Deployment Guide

-This guide will help you set up and deploy the Shasta (or name it whatever you want) textbot using OpenAI, Heroku, and Twilio.
+This guide will help you set up and deploy the Shasta (or name it whatever you want) textbot using OpenAI, Flask, Heroku, and Twilio.

 Shasta is the name of the hero from CS Lewis's Narnia Chronicles', ["The Horse and His Boy"](https://en.wikipedia.org/wiki/The_Horse_and_His_Boy).
 The name is just something I came up with quickly and not especially fitting, given that this is repurposed from OpenAI's "Marv" bot that's designed to be nothing but a snarky assistant with no power (to access the internet).